intershop/helm-charts/charts/icm-replication/README.md

 ## Testing ICM-Replication

-This helm chart also allows you to execute intershop htmlunit tests via a testrunner.
+This Helm chart also allows you to execute Intershop HtmlUnit tests via a testrunner.

-### Execute locally
+### Execute Locally
-For the local test execution there are already preconfigured values-files orchestrated by a bash script.
+For the local test execution, there are already preconfigured values-files orchestrated by a bash script.
 Follow these steps to execute a test:

-1. Be sure that each included chart is up-to-date:
+1. Ensure each included chart is up-to-date:
 ```bash
 helm dependency update ../icm-as
 helm dependency update ../icm
 helm dependency update .
 ```
-2. Create needed k8s secrets for icm-web and icm-as (e.g. `kubectl create secret docker-registry dockerhub --docker-username=<your username> --docker-password=<your password> --docker-email=<your email>`)
+2. Create needed k8s secrets for icm-web and icm-as (e.g., `kubectl create secret docker-registry dockerhub --docker-username=<your username> --docker-password=<your password> --docker-email=<your email>`).
-3. run: `./start-test-local.sh` and follow the instructions
+3. Run: `./start-test-local.sh` and follow the instructions.